100 years of De Waterwolf

 Bicycle routes

-From the De Waterwolf pumping station, you can cycle to any point on the compass.
-Each route takes you past eight cultural-historical objects belonging to our water board.
+From De Waterwolf pumping station, you can cycle in any direction.
+Each route takes you past eight cultural-historical objects owned by our water authority.

 Charging points: